gartempe/MacOS-Thinkpad-Yoga-12/README.md

 ```
 #### 2. Generate a display override plist

+I don't have eagle eyes anymore to read confortably at 1920x1080 pixels on a 12.5" screen...
+So I tried to use scaled resolutions, but vthen erything is blurry.
+That's why I've used HiDPI feature to get crisp and clear scaled resolutions.

+My custom override folder is set for 1920x1080 native resolution + 1600x900 scaled HiDPI + 1366x768 scaled HiDPI.

 You can either copy my custom override folder [DisplayVendorID-30e4](https://github.com/gartempe/MacOS-Thinkpad-Yoga-12/tree/master/HiDPI) (copy the whole "DisplayVendorID-30e4" folder) in /System/Library/Displays/Contents/Resources/Overrides/ or generate your own at https://comsysto.github.io/Display-Override-PropertyList-File-Parser-and-Generator-with-HiDPI-Support-For-Scaled-Resolutions/ (also read the doc at the bottom of the page).

-LCD panel reference in Yoga 12 is :
+If you want to generate your own resolutions override, the LCD panel references in Yoga 12 are :
 - VendorID: 30e4
 - ProductID: 437

-My custom override folder is set for 1920x1080 native resolution + 1600x900 scaled HiDPI + 1366x768 scaled HiDPI.

 #### 3. Use RDM to switch resolution